lkubb/salt-mariadb-formula/docs/README.rst

 *Meta-state*.

-This installs the mariadb package, manages the mariadb configuration file and then starts the associated mariadb service.
+This installs the mariadb package, manages the mariadb configuration, creates TLS certificates if they have been configured, starts the MariaDB service, initializes a Vault connection if configured and then manages configured databases and user accounts.

 ``mariadb.package``